Ransomware Math: Why Backups Alone Won't Save You

 Air-gapped means the backup is physically or logically disconnected from the production network.
 Tape rotated to a vault is air-gapped.
 A USB drive carried home each Friday is air-gapped (though impractical at any scale).

-Immutable means the backup, once written, cannot be modified or deleted for a defined retention period — even by an admin with valid credentials.
+Immutable means the backup, once written, cannot be modified or deleted for a defined retention period.
+Not even by an admin with valid credentials.
 Object lock on Amazon S3, Wasabi, or Backblaze B2 is immutable.
 Veeam’s hardened repository feature is immutable.
 A Synology with snapshot retention enforced at the volume level is partially immutable (admin can still wipe it).

 For a backup to survive modern ransomware, it needs to be one or the other.
 Air-gapped is hard to scale.
 Immutable is the modern standard.